Fluad Quadrivalent Influenza Vaccine Description

 Fluad consists of an inactivated, quadrivalent influenza virus antigen produced in eggs and an oil-in-water emulsion adjuvant, MF59.
 Fluad is the first FDA-approved seasonal flu shot that contains an adjuvant, which is an immune-enhancing ingredient.

-On November 24, 2015, the U.S. Food and Drug Administration sent an approval letter authorizing the introduction or delivery of Fluad into interstate commerce.
+On November 24, 2015, the U.S. Food and Drug Administration sent an approval letter authorizing Seqirus, Inc. the introduction and delivery of Fluad into interstate commerce.
+STN: 125510

 The immune-enhancing ingredient in Fluad is an oil derived from squalene.
 Squalene is a naturally occurring substance found in humans, animals, and plants.
 Adults aged 65 and older with an aging immune system might have a lower immune response to traditional flu vaccines than younger adults.